-You may think developing a review acquisition strategy towards getting more positive Google reviews may be a gamble due to the potential for bad reviews but it turns out statistically the more reviews you grind for the better the outcome.
+You may think developing a review acquisition strategy towards getting more positive Google reviews may be a gamble due to the potential for bad reviews but it turns out, statistically, that the more reviews you grind for the better the outcome.

 Yelp releases statistics about all the reviews they accumulate on their site (hundreds of millions) and show that about 76% percent of reviews are 3 stars or higher.
 Nearly 50% are 5 stars and a low 6 % are 1 star.

 Those numbers say it all, if you grind for reviews, odds are you will begin to rack up good ones provided you aren’t running a completely incompetent business.

-Do I need to even spell out why reviews are helpful?
+Do I need to even spell out why positive google reviews are helpful?
 Take any service or product you do you are interested in, how natural is it for you to look for reviews before making any kind of decision.
 Plus, are you going to purchase a service or product that has a ton of negative reviews?
 Probably not.

 Moreover, no reviews are just as bad as negative reviews, so this is work that has a major benefit.
 Let’s get them reviews!

 Create The Space for Positive Reviews

-There are a few key spaces to have for customers to leave reviews, remember, you don’t want any pages for your business to have zero reviews.
-These spaces include :
+There are a few key spaces to have for customers to write a review.
+Remember, you don’t want any pages for your business to have zero reviews.
+These spaces include:

 - Better Business Bureau

 These sites all take some dedication and sprucing up in order to be effective.
 Think of these web spaces like the front window to your virtual business.
-We are all very judgemental on the web, we want things to look nice or else we move on.
+We are all very judgemental on the web, after all, we want things to look nice or else we move on.
 So, it’s important to take the time to optimize your business listing and take advantage of local search marketing.

 Implement Different Avenues For Reviews

-Customers of yours usually are not going to actively seek to leave you a review.
-This is where you need to crawl through your site’s content and strategically post content on social media asking for reviews.
+The reality is that customers of yours usually are not going to actively seek to leave you a review.
+This is where you need to crawl through your site’s existing content and strategically post content on social media asking for customer feedback.